This post may contain affiliate links. Please read our disclosure policy.

 This Olive Garden salad dressing recipe is an Italian American favorite!
-Get all the delicious bold and tangy flavors you know and love in this simple dressing that you can make in your own kitchen.
+Get all the delicious bold and tangy flavors you know and love in this simple homemade dressing.

 Why you’ll love it

-I don't know about you, but the house salad is actually one of the things I look forward to most at Olive Garden.
-That dressing is just so addictive with its zesty taste and a hint of sweetness, and we've tried our best to recreate it here (but we kinda like our version even better if we're being honest).
+The house salad is actually one of the things I look forward to most at Olive Garden.
+That dressing is just so addictive with its zesty taste and a hint of sweetness, and I’ve tried our best to recreate it here (but we kinda like our version even better, actually).

-It's just a really good homemade Italian vinaigrette that will satisfy everyone, even those who don't normally go crazy over salad, and it's so easy to make at home.
-You can feel good knowing exactly what goes into it, essentially just a handful of pantry ingredients you probably already have on hand.
+It’s just a really great homemade Italian vinaigrette that will satisfy everyone, even those who don’t normally go crazy over salad, and it’s so easy to make at home.
+You can feel good knowing exactly what goes into it, essentially just a handful of pantry ingredients!

 - Olive oil and mayonnaise – for the rich base